 Analyses by Swan and Brown (2017, 2018) overestimated some effect sizes for the local diversity and spatial dissimilarity analyses (Table 4).
 Large effect sizes were observed for season in the local diversity (η2 = 0.1405) and spatial dissimilarity analyses (η2 = 0.1817) by Swan and Brown (2017, 2018), but there was a medium effect size for season for the full (η2 = 0.0756) and revised (η2 = 0.0826) sites in the re-analysis of local diversity.
 A medium effect size for season was observed for the full sites (η2 = 0.0999) and a small effect size was observed for the revised sites (η2 = 0.0599) for the spatial dissimilarity analyses.
 Similar effect sizes for order for the local diversity analyses were observed for the Swan and Brown (2017, 2018) analyses (η2 = 0.1255) and the full sites (η2 = 0.1143) analysis, but the revised sites analysis had a negligible effect size for order (η2 = 0.0006).
 Noticeably, equivalent and small effect sizes of reach were observed for the local diversity analyses across in the re-analysis but not in the original study (Swan and Brown 2017, 2018; Table 4).
 In contrast to local diversity and spatial dissimilarity, Swan and Brown (2017, 2018) frequently underestimated effect sizes for the temporal variability analyses (Table 3).
 A medium effect size for order (η2 = 0.1203) and large effect sizes for reach and the order-by-reach interaction were observed in the revised sites analysis (reach η2 = 0.2779, order-by-reach η2 = 0.4026), with the largest effect size from all analyses and community diversity metrics derived from the order-by-reach interaction in the revised sites analysis (η2 = 0.4026).
-Although this effect was not statistically significant (p = 0.066), it suggests that restoration treatments could have an effect that is dependent on network position, but the statistical power was insufficient.
+Although this effect was not statistically significant (p = 0.066), it suggests that channel manipulation treatments could have an effect that is dependent on network position, but the statistical power was insufficient.

 Differences in significant main effects or interactions within the full and revised sites in the re-analysis did not seem to be the result of increased variation in the revised sites.
 In fact, variance, as measured by 95% confidence intervals, was either similar or even reduced for each of local diversity, spatial dissimilarity, and temporal variability for the revised sites compared to the full sites (Figures 1-4).
 In general, local diversity more frequently increased in headwaters relative to mainstems (Figure 5), and this trend was consistent for both the full (Figure 5A and 5B) and revised (Figure 5C and 5D) sites.
-Taken together, it is unlikely that that revised sites analysis was unable to detect effects due to increased variation and more likely due to reduced statistical power associated with a smaller sample size or the true lack of an effect of restoration on different facets of biodiversity in this system.
+Taken together, it is unlikely that that revised sites analysis was unable to detect effects due to increased variation and more likely due to reduced statistical power associated with a smaller sample size or the true lack of an effect of channel manipulations on different facets of biodiversity in this system.

 Effectiveness of Local Restoration